 (b) that a request made by the Registrar to an official designated in the arrangement as the appropriate official for the purposes of subsection (1)(b) will be complied with.

+[Section 485 amended by No. 7 of 2016 s.
+182.]

 486. Translations of documents

 A requirement imposed under this Act to give or lodge a document or make a document available for inspection is, in the case of a document that is not in the English language, taken to include a requirement that a translation of the document be given, lodged or made available for inspection at the same time.

-487. Exemptions may be on conditions

-An exemption under section 139(1), 226, 273(4), 288, 296 or 300(4) may be given on conditions.
+487. Disclosure statements

+A disclosure statement under this Act may only include a statement by a person, or a statement said in the disclosure statement to be based on a statement by a person, if —

+(a) the person has consented to the statement being included in the disclosure statement in the form and context in which it is included; and

+(b) the disclosure statement states that the person has given this consent; and

+(c) the person has not withdrawn this consent before the disclosure statement is approved by, or registered with, the Registrar.

+[Section 487 inserted by No. 7 of 2016 s.
+183.]

 488. Approval of forms

 The Registrar may approve forms for use under this Act.

+489A.
+Approvals to be in writing

+Unless otherwise provided, an approval by the Registrar under this Act is to be given in writing.

+[Section 489A inserted by No. 7 of 2016 s.
+184.]

 489. Regulation making power

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.